jeffakins/EV_Charger_Growth/README.md

 Based on the past rate of adding new EV charging stations within the US, and utilizing the Holt-Winters Exponential Smoothing Model, I forecasted that approximately 37,968 new EV chargers will be added to the US network over the next two years.

 ### Dashboard:
-I am working on a visual dashboard for this project.
-You can see the progress [here](https://public.tableau.com/app/profile/jeff.akins/viz/StateofEVChargersInfrastructurewithintheUS/EVChargerMapPlot).
+I built a visual dashboard for this project, which you can find [here](https://public.tableau.com/app/profile/jeff.akins/viz/StateofEVChargersInfrastructurewithintheUS/EVChargerMapPlot).

 ### How to Reproduce:
 - You will need a copy of the 'alternative fuel stations 2021 csv' file, which can be downloaded from data.gov [here](https://catalog.data.gov/dataset/alternative-fueling-station-locations-422f2/resource/341957d8-daf6-4a38-ab1d-8ec1bc21cfb9)